Syllabus for MCO-740-OL

 Graded discussion board assignments are assessed and graded on two bases: i.e., the original composition posting and peer interaction.
 Subject-specific directions are found within the Modules.
 However there are certain common requirements for every posting:

-Discussion board postings are graded based on a rubric, found in the Rubrics section of the course site.
+Discussion board postings are graded based on a rubric, found in the Evaluation Rubrics section of the course site.

-You are required to complete two (2) written assignments.
+You are required to complete three (3) written assignments.
 The written assignments require you apply the concepts and theories to answer questions or analyze scenarios that are related to the topics covered in each module.
 Written assignments are emulations of managerial reports.
 The goal of these compositions is to prepare students to write efficient and effective managerial prose.
 Students should reference their copies of The Business Writer's Handbook to assist with business style as well as issues of grammar, syntax, structure and composition.

 Kelly, E., A. Ellis, and S. Rosenthal.
 "Crisis of Conscience: Pharmacist Refusal to Provide Health Care Services on Moral Grounds."
 Employee Responsibilities and Rights Journal 23.1(2011): 37.
 ABI/INFORM Global,ProQuest.
 Web.
 27 Jul.
 2012.

-Students can locate information about proper APA or MLA citation formatting online by conducting a Google search.
+Students can locate information about proper citation formatting online by conducting a Google search.
 Microsoft Word’s References Manager toolbar takes the labor out of creating a bibliography and in-text citations.
 Students who are unfamiliar with using Word’s Reference Manager should select one of the many online training tools that can be located on the Internet.